Food Science, B.S.

 You Might Like this Program If...

-• You are interested in science and looking for something practical to do with it
+• You are interested in using science to solve practical problems

-• You want a major that involves doing as well thinking
+• You want a major that involves doing as well as thinking

-• You're looking for a major with real career prospects
+• You’re looking for a major with excellent career prospects

 MORE INFORMATION ABOUT WHY STUDENTS CHOOSE TO STUDY FOOD SCIENCE